nilsvu/Evergreen/README.md

 ### Swift Package Manager (currently in beta)

-You can also use the Swift Package Manager included in the [Swift 2.2 beta](https://swift.org/download/).
+You can also use the Swift Package Manager included in the [Xcode 8 beta 6](https://developer.apple.com/xcode).
 Just add Evergreen as a dependency to your package description, like this:

 ```swift
 import PackageDescription